Tag: learning toys

 Giant Roller Ramps from Lake Shore Learning: Review

 I’m so excited to partner with Safari Ltd. for this review and giveaway!
 My girls love to play what they are learning about in school whether it is history or science.
 I love all of the beautiful figures Safari Ltd. has created for both science and history.
 This company strives for excellence in accuracy and detail which shows in all of their figures.
-Our family owns several sets from Safari Ltd. Our collection includes both historical and animal figures.
-This Christmas we pieced together a Chronicles of Narnia playset and one of my favorite parts is Mr. and Mrs. Beaver which came from Safari Ltd.

 I love their motto: Discover the frontiers of your imagination.
 Imagination is what leads to invention, art, and discovery.
 I love giving my girls tools which encourage imagination rather than box it in.
 I also love seeing how what we learn integrates into their play.
 Our early American histories studies have been greatly enhanced.
 Rose would often pull out our Jamestown settlers and act out the various stories from history I read.
 We studied the Powhatans extensively this year, so I was thrilled to receive this Toob ® to review.